MAIF/shapash/docs/tutorials/tuto-encoder02-using-columntransformer.rst

 .. code:: ipython

-    #Cause in ColumnsTransformer we can apply multiple transformer on the same column.
+    #Cause in ColumnsTransformer we apply multiple transformer on the same column.
-    #the Pclass colums in now : TransformersName +  Pclass
+    #the Pclass column is now : TransformersName +  Pclass
     xpl.x_pred.head(4)